enociraku/ggplot2-Solutions/README.md

 # ggplot2-Solutions
-Solutions to the exercises from the book: "ggplot2 - Elegant Graphics for Data Analysis (Use R!)"
+Solutions to the exercises from the book: "ggplot2 - Elegant Graphics for Data Analysis (Use R!)" by Hadley Wickham